Prospero

 tools, iteration, and self-correction

 In standard mode, the LLM responds once per turn.
-In agent mode, it can use tools iteratively—calling a tool, reading the result, deciding whether to call another, verifying its own work, and self-correcting before delivering a final response.
-A dedicated submit_final_response tool signals when the agent considers its work complete.
+In agent mode it can use tools iteratively—calling a tool, reading the result, deciding whether to call another, verifying its own work, and self-correcting before delivering a final response.
+A dedicated submit_final_response tool signals when the agent considers its work complete, scoped explicitly to the current turn’s agentic effort.
+A guardrail in the orchestrator rejects ghost wrap-ups in which the model, on a fresh conversational turn, calls submit_final_response with a recap of the previous turn’s work and no actual prose; the rejection is fed back into the loop with an explanation, and the next pass produces a real response.

 Configurable Depth